School of Media and Journalism

 435 Public Information Strategies (3).
 Prerequisite, JOMC 137.
 This course provides a comprehensive assessment and understanding of the role of public relations professionals throughout government and the nonprofit sector as well.
 The course examines the unique requirements placed on communicators who are simultaneously responsible for representing their respective organizations while keeping the public informed.

-440 Law of Cyberspace (3).
+440 Digital Media Law and Society (3).
 Prerequisite, JOMC 340.
 Explains legal issues raised by Internet communication and guides students in thinking critically about how those issues can be resolved.
 Reviews how courts, other branches of government, the private sector, and legal scholars have responded to the Internet.
 Topics may include digital copyright, net neutrality, privacy, and Internet censorship abroad.

 441 Diversity and Communication (3).
 An examination of racial stereotypes and minority portrayals in United States culture and communication.
 Emphasis is on the portrayal of Native Americans, African Americans, Hispanics, and Asian Americans in the mass media.